What happens at an Eastern Orthodox funeral?

 The vigil and prayers

 After death, psalms and prayers are read, and a vigil may be kept.
-A Trisagion service — a short prayer service for the dead — is often held at the funeral home before the funeral itself.
-The body is traditionally buried, not cremated.
+A Trisagion service — a short prayer service for the dead — is often held at the funeral home before the funeral itself, usually at the time of the wake.

 The funeral service

 The funeral is held in the church, usually with an open casket.
 It includes hymns, psalms, readings, and prayers asking God to grant rest to the departed.
 At the close, mourners come forward for a last farewell, venerating the person with a kiss on an icon placed in the casket.
-The priest leads the body to the cemetery for burial.
+The priest then leads the body to the cemetery for burial, where final prayers are offered at the graveside.

 Memorials over time